Ward No. 82, Kolkata Municipal Corporation: Geography

 Ward No. 82 is bordered on the north by Chetla Central Road, Gopalnagar Road and Judge’s Court Road; on the east by Tolly’s Nullah (Adi Ganga); on the south by Boat Canal and Eastern Railway’s Budge Budge line; and on the west by Alipore Road.

-The ward is served by Chetla police station of Kolkata Police.
+The ward is served by Chetla and Alipore police stations of Kolkata Police.

-Tollygunge Womens police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.
+Tollygunge Womens police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Chetla, Tollygunge, Charu Market and New Alipore.

 Demographics

 As per the 2011 Census of India, Ward No. 82, Kolkata Municipal Corporation, had a total population of 38,838, of which 19,782 (51%) were males and 19,056 (49%) were females.
 Population below 6 years was 2,583.
 The total number of literates in Ward No. 82 was 30,753 (84.82% of the population over 6 years).

 Kolkata is the second most literate district in West Bengal.
 The literacy rate of Kolkata district has increased from 53.0% in 1951 to 86.3% in the 2011 census.